argoproj/argo-cd/docs/proposals/image-updater-first-class-support.md

 ## Open Questions [optional]

-Based on this proposal, the Image Updater controller would need to write to the application status fields in order to track the state of image updates for various images.
+Based on this proposal, if utilizing the "argocd" write back method, the Image Updater controller would need to write updates to some application spec fields (`spec.source.helm`, `.spec.source.kustomize`) and the application status fields in order to track the state of image updates for various images.
 This would mean we could potentially have 2 controllers writing to the application resource.
-Since the introduction of server side apply in Argo CD, it is not uncommon to have multiple field managers controlling different fields in a resource, however it may be the case that this does not extend to the status fields.
-In such an event, should just the responsibility of updating the application status field for image updates be shifted to the application-controller?
+While it is not unusual to have multiple controllers writing to different fields on the same resource, would this be better delegated to the argo-cd server since it already has use cases to write to the application resource on the cluster?

 ### Security Considerations